smores56/weaver/README.md

 This library aims to provide a convenient interface for parsing CLI arguments into structured data, in the style of Rust's [clap](https://github.com/clap-rs/clap).
-Without code generation, the closest we can get in Roc is the use of the [record builder syntax](https://www.roc-lang.org/examples/RecordBuilder/README.html).
+Without code generation at compile time, the closest we can get in Roc is the use of the [record builder syntax](https://www.roc-lang.org/examples/RecordBuilder/README.html).
 This allows us to build our config and parse at the same time, in a type-safe way!

 ## Example

-There is a type-checking (but currently crashing) example in the (examples)[./examples] directory, but here's a snippet that shows the basics:

 ```roc
 expect